SnenxyTengoku/dessert/README.md

 Named Dessert, because they are sweet. `:]]`

-These images are heavily opinionated and customized, mainly only meant for personal use, but are available for other's use if preferred.
+These flavors <small>(otherwise *"images"*, but like, y'know, dessert)*</small> are heavily opinionated and customized, mainly only meant for personal use, but are available for other's use if preferred.

 I don't provide support or anything - these are for myself, anyways.

 ## Wuzetka <sub>`wuzetka`</sub>

-My main customized image, based on Fedora Kinoite (KDE Plasma).
+My main customized flavor, based on Fedora Kinoite (KDE Plasma).
 Focused on a fully personalized custom experience, themed around based on the Catppuccin Mocha theme with the Green accent color.
 Given a modern, flat look out of the box.

 Features many extensions on the Plasma desktop and custom utilities and tools for general use and gaming.

 > [!CAUTION]
-> [Generating an ISO](https://blue-build.org/how-to/generate-iso/) to use to install this image <b>may not work or function/install correctly</b>.
-I recommend installing vanilla Fedora Kinoite first then [rebasing](#installation) to this image afterwards.
+> [Generating an ISO](https://blue-build.org/how-to/generate-iso/) to use to install this flavor <b>may not work or function/install correctly</b>.
+I recommend installing vanilla Fedora Kinoite first then [rebasing](#installation) to this flavor afterwards.

 ### Wuzetka Validity <sub>`wuzetka-validity`</sub>

-The same image as Wuzetka, but it replaces `fprintd` packages with [python-validity](https://github.com/uunicorn/python-validity) to allow support for using "unsupported" fingerprint sensors on certain devices, such as the Thinkpad T480.
+The same flavor as Wuzetka, but it replaces `fprintd` packages with [python-validity](https://github.com/uunicorn/python-validity) to allow support for using "unsupported" fingerprint sensors on certain devices, such as the Thinkpad T480.

 ### `arch-wuzetka`

-Custom Arch Linux image made for use <i>strictly</i> with Distrobox.
+Custom Arch Linux flavor made for use <i>strictly</i> with Distrobox.
 Just includes most of the same CLI utilities from Wuzetka to provide a more seamless, integrated experience.

 ## Mazurek <sub>`mazurek`</sub>

 <b>[WIP: Non existent currently.]</b>

-Another customized image in the same flavor of Wuzetka, but based on Fedora Silverblue and focusing on customizing and extending the GNOME desktop environment.
+Another customized flavor in the same flavor of Wuzetka, but based on Fedora Silverblue and focusing on customizing and extending the GNOME desktop environment.

 ## Installation